Editor's note: This post was originally published on June 27, 2012.

 Origin: Dates back to prehistoric times in South Asia.

-Fun fact: The kabbadi chant varies from place to place.
-In India and Pakistan it's kabbadi, in Bangladesh it's hadudu.
+Fun fact: The kabaddi chant varies from place to place.
+In India and Pakistan it's kabaddi, in Bangladesh it's hadudu.
 In Nepal they call it do-do; in Sri Lanka it's guddu and in Malaysia it's chado-guddu.

 Origin: India, 12th century C.E.